keithalewis/math/uf.md

 All models have shortcomings to keep in mind when being applied.
 Trading times depend on the instrument and the seller.
 If an instrument is listed on an exchange, then it can only be traded during market hours.
-Every seller gets to determine when the instruments they offer can be traded.
+Sellers determine when the instruments they offer can be traded.
 Amounts are constrained by the instrument, time, and seller.
 Instruments trade in finite increments and sometimes cannot be shorted ($a' < 0$